oracle-livelabs/database-maa/zdm-physical-online-with-backup/target-db-provision/target-db-provision.md

    ![Image showing the Network select for DB system](./images/network.png)

-10. Click Next
+11. Click Next

     Click **Next** to go to the next page.

-11. Provide database name.
+12. Provide database name.

    If the target database is Exadata Database Service on Dedicated Infrastructure or Exadata Cloud at Customer, then the target database **DB\_NAME** should be the same as the source database **DB\_NAME**.

    If the target database is Oracle Base Database VM , then the target **DB\_NAME** can be the same as or different from the source database **DB\_NAME**.

-   Our target database is **Oracle Base Database VM** and will keep the same **DB\_NAME** as source database for this lab.
+   Your target database is **Oracle Base Database VM** for this lab and you can keep the same **DB\_NAME** as source database for this lab.

-   Provide **Database** name as **ORCL** and **Database unique name suffix** as **T**.
+   Provide **Database name** as **ORCL** and **Database unique name suffix** as **T**.

    ![Image showing the Database Name entered](./images/dbname.png)

-12. Select Database Image.
+13. Select Database Image.

    Click on **Change Database Image** and select **Custom Database Software Images** as below.

    ![Image showing selection of Database Software Image](./images/custom.png)

-   Select the appropriate compartment and select DB Image created in earlier lab as below.
+   Select the appropriate compartment and select DB Image created in previous task as below.

    ![Image showing custom software images created earlier](./images/dbimage.png)

-13. Provide SYS password.
+14. Provide SYS password.

    Enter SYS password which is same as the SYS password of the source database.

    ![Image showing the provision to enter SYS password](./images/sys-password.png)

-14. Select database workload type.
+15. Select database workload type.

    In this lab , leave it to the default.

-15. Disable database backups.
+16. Disable database backups.

    Uncheck the **Enable automatic backups** box to disable database backups.

-   We don't need automatic backups until we complete the database migration.
+   You don't need automatic backups until you complete the database migration.

    ![Image showing the option to disable database backups](./images/disable-backup.png)

-16. Select database charactetset.
+17. Select database charactetset.

    Click on **show advanced** options.